Please note that selected forms will open in a separate and secured Dulwich College International website.

 Both lunch and bus services will be available to full-time Dulwich College Seoul students on payment of the relevant fees.
 Bus services are subject to restrictions on age and location.

-All parents are expected to purchase the school uniform for all students at the College from Nursery to Year 11.
+All parents are expected to purchase the school uniform for all students at the College from Reception to Year 11.

 Frequently asked questions